Governance at Collective Agency

 Context for the above concepts in various communities:

-- ‘Very much yes’ is also known as ‘fuck yes’ or as ‘consent’.
+- ‘Very much yes’ is also known as ‘fuck yes’, ‘enthusiastic consent’, or ‘consent’.

 - Decisions specific to people at a location or people doing the work is known as ‘local control’ or ‘subsidiarity’.